Clever-ISA/Clever-ISA/specs/float.md

 Operand Contraints: No operand shall be have size 1.
- For opcode 0x11e, the operand shall not be a register, other than a floating-point register.
-For opcode 0x124, at least one operand must be a floating-point register or a long immediate value and no operand shall be a register, other than a floating-point register.
+ For opcode 0x118, the operand shall not be a register, other than a floating-point register.
+For opcode 0x119, at least one operand must be a floating-point register or a long immediate value and no operand shall be a register, other than a floating-point register.

-h:
+h: Shall be zero

-Flags: M, Z, C, and P are set according to the result.
-V is not modified.
+Flags: Z, C, and P are set according to the result.
+M and V are not modified.

 Floating-point Exceptions:
 - SIGNAL, if any operand is an sNaN